Anecdote:

 Moral of the Story:

-The moral here is that a clever misdirection, when wielded with confidence and charm, can defuse tension, command attention, and build connection without malice.
+A clever misdirection, when wielded with confidence and charm, can defuse tension, command attention, and build connection without malice.

 Application: